TEJ-Fellowship/tej-bootcamp/README.md

   - copy the `src` files from [part1/tooling/src](https://github.com/TEJ-Fellowship/tej-bootcamp/tree/main/part1/tooling/src)
   2. In `App` create an array of objects of people to say hello to
   - a person object can have the properties for `firstName`, `lastName`, `id` etc.
-  3. display hello to each person
+  3. Display hello to each person
   - for each element in array, call `SayHello` component through the `map` method
     - pass entire person object to `SayHello`
     - in `SayHello`, destructure `props`
     - write a component helper function to return combination of `firstName`, `lastName`
     - use the helper function in the JSX returned by the component
-  - if array is empty, display appropriate message
+  - If array is empty, display appropriate message
     - use if else condition
     - use ternary